any-docs/css/content/reference/selectors/_doublecolon_scroll-button/index.md

 }
 ```

-Next, we style the `<li>` elements, using the {{cssxref("flex")}} property to make them 100% of the width of the container.
-The {{cssxref("scroll-snap-align")}} value of `start` causes the left-hand side of the left-most visible item to snap to the left edge of the container when the content is scrolled.
+Next, we style the `<li>` elements, using the `flex` property to make them 100% of the width of the container.
+The `scroll-snap-align` value of `start` causes the left-hand side of the left-most visible item to snap to the left edge of the container when the content is scrolled.

 ```css live-sample___creating-scroll-buttons live-sample___positioning-scroll-buttons
 li {